BashayerNouri/catch_me_if_you_can/06_improving_the_game/02_python_2_the_start.md

 ﻿
-Before going into the sections, let me break down what we are going to do in the following chapters in some steps:
+Before going into the sections, let me break down what we are going to do in steps:

 ## Steps: